Justin Jackson Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- In his seven career matchups against the Broncos, Jackson averaged 14.7 rushing yards per game, 19.8 fewer yards than his over/under in Sunday's game.
+- Jackson has averaged 14.7 rushing yards per game in his seven career matchups against the Broncos, 18.8 fewer yards than his over/under in Sunday's game.

 - Jackson, in seven matchups versus the Broncos, has not run for a TD.

-- In terms of defending against the run, the Broncos are 13th in the NFL, conceding 110.2 yards per game.
+- The Broncos have the NFL's 13th-ranked defense against the run, giving up 110.2 yards per game.

-- This season the Broncos are ranked first in the NFL in rushing touchdowns allowed (eight).
+- The Chargers are up against the NFL's top D when it comes to rushing TDs allowed (eight this year).

 Recent Performances

-- Against the Texans last week, Jackson rushed 11 times for 64 yards (5.8 yards per carry) and scored two touchdowns.
+- Last week against the Texans, Jackson racked up 64 yards on 11 carries (averaging 5.8 yards per carry) while scoring two touchdowns.

-- He added eight receptions for 98 yards in the passing game.

-- Jackson has 33 carries for 185 yards (61.7 yards per game) and two touchdowns over his last three outings.
+- During his last three games, Jackson has rushed for 185 yards (61.7 per game) on 33 carries with two touchdowns.

 Jackson's Los Angeles Teammates